BobuDragos/graph_function/README.md

 Tool for displaying a function's curve on a 2D canvas (multiple language support)

-in this repo i intend to merge my solutions to this problem over the years.
+in this repo i intend to merge my solutions to this problem from over the years.

 precisely:
 - [book openGL](https://github.com/BobuDragos/ComputerGraphicsProgramming-in-OpenGL-with-Cpp)